ABOUT THE ROBOTS

 WHAT HAPPENED TO THE EPISODE NUMBERING?

-TNI had a different release setup for its episodes than what we use for RFT: a main feed and an interview/specials feed.
-The main feed episodes had their own numbering tracks (one for the Pull List episodes, and one for the general discussion episodes), while the specials feed went unnumbered.
+TNI put out its episodes on two separate feeds rather than the single-feed RFT method: a main feed for episodes with all three of us, and an interview/specials feed for more individually produced episodes.
+The main feed episodes had their own consistent numbering tracks (one for the Pull List episodes, and one for general discussion episodes), while the specials feed went unnumbered.

-When RFT started in Sept 2013, we streamlined everything and boiled it all down to one feed of episodes.
-However, we only numbered the non-Pull List episodes, so RFT Episode 1 was our discussion of MARCH: BOOK ONE, even though it was the third episode on our feed.
-We finally decided to adjust the numbering with our 100th overall episode, which was our interview with Amy Reeder & Brandon Montclaire (then of ROCKET GIRL), and continued the numbering from there.
+When RFT started in September 2013, Mike and I ditched the two-feed system.
+However, we kept the Pull List episode numberings and started over numbering for the non-Pull List episodes, so RFT Episode 1 was our discussion of MARCH: BOOK ONE, even though it was the third episode on our feed.
+We finally streamlined numbering with our 100th overall episode (the Amy Reeder & Brandon Montclaire ROCKET GIRL interview), and just continued the numbering from there.

-In setting up this new archive, it occurred to me it would be a good opportunity to do a little cleaning up and adjusting of the back catalog.
-For instance, some episodes combined interview subjects for purely posting and scheduling reasons, but in a perfect world they would be their own episodes, so those instances will now be separate from each other.
-If we kept the overall numbering in the title, that would really f*#k things up, so we’re dropping that part to avoid confusion.
+In setting up this new archive, this seemed like a nice opportunity to do some straightening out of the back catalog.
+For instance, some earlier RFT episodes combined interview subjects for purely Multiversity Comics posting and scheduling reasons.
+In a perfect world, each interview would have been their own episodes, so those instances will now be separated accordingly.
+Moves like this means subsequent episodes would need to be renumbered.
+Keeping overall numbering in the titles would really f*#king confuse things, so their being dropped from the titles.

-That said, the episode posting dates will stay the same, so category browsing will still have episodes come up in chronological order, and the Pull List episodes will have their overall number included in the episode post (because I get a kick out of it).
+That said, the episode posting dates will stay the same, so category browsing will still have episodes come up in chronological order, and the Pull List episodes will have their overall number included in the episode post (because we did over 400 or so of those bad boys and I get a kick out of it).

 WHERE'S THE REST OF THE ARCHIVE?

-All the RFT episodes are still available on our podcast feed and on our LibSyn archive site.
+All RFT episodes are still available on our podcast feed and on our LibSyn archive site.

 This site is basically a more curated and comprehensive version of that LibSyn archive.
 But with 800+ episodes of content to review, refresh, and repost, that’s going to take some time.
 So in the interest of not having things look like a complete mess in the meantime, we’re going to be releasing updated episode posts and content on an ongoing basis.